htdebeer/pandocomatic/index.md

              - postprocessors/tidy.sh
 ```

-By default, pandocomatic looks for the configuration file in the
+By default, pandocomatic looks for the configuration files in both the
-*pandocomatic data directory*; by convention this file is named
+**pandoc** data directory and the *pandocomatic data directory*; by
+convention, pandocomatic expects these files to be named
 `pandocomatic.yaml`.

-You can tell pandocomatic to use a different configuration file via the
+On top of that, you can tell pandocomatic to use a specific
-command-line option `--config`.
-For example, if you want to use a
+configuration file via the command-line option `--config`.
+For example,
+if you want to use a configuration file `my-config.yaml`, invoke
-configuration file `my-config.yaml`, invoke pandocomatic as follows:
+pandocomatic as follows:

 ``` bash
 pandocomatic --config my-config.yaml some-file-to-convert.md